stampymany-ai/Linode-Seach-Engine/README.md

     </script>
 </body>
 </html>
-Start the Server
+# Last Step Start the Server

-Bash

 node server.js
+thats it
-Your search engine will now be accessible from your web browser at http://<your-public-ip>:3000.
+Your search engine will now be accessible from your web browser at http://your-public-ip:3000.